Wednesday, August 31, 2011

 “Without initiation, one should not recite the Vedas, except while offering oblations to the forefathers.
 Until one is not qualified in the Vedas, he is on the same level as a sudra.”
 Manu, 2.172

-In this way, by following a concocted and demoniac system, the results can simply be demoniac too, with daily news of parents who proudly slaughter their son or daughter because they wanted to marry out of their caste, and other innumerable atrocities.
-In the words of Vivekananda Swami: “Caste conscious lunatics live in this lunatic asylum, of course, against our will, and ‘blessed’ with an eternal curse of associating with the insane.
+In this way, by following a concocted demoniac system, the results can simply be demoniac too, with daily news of parents who proudly slaughter their son or daughter because they wanted to marry outside of their caste, and other innumerable atrocities.
+In the words of Vivekananda Swami: “Caste conscious lunatics live in this lunatic asylum, of course against our will, and ‘blessed’ with an eternal curse of associating with the insane.
 The Indian caste system is pointedly diabolical.
 It is a real curse.”
-How ironic that renowned Advaitavadis such as Ramakrishna, Vivekananda, Dayananda Sarasvati, and others vehemently opposed casteism, while many of those who claim to be Vaisnavas keep on supporting a system created by Kali to destroy the sanatana dharma.
+How ironic that renowned Advaitavadis such as Ramakrishna, Vivekananda, Dayananda Sarasvati, and others vehemently opposed casteism, while many of those who claim to be Vaisnavas keep on supporting a system created by Kali to destroy the Sanatana-dharma.

 asuddhah sudra-kalpa hi brahmanah kali-sambhavah